MoAli2004/cse15l-lab-reports/LabReport3.md

 DocSearchServer.java:           if (parameters[0].equals("q")) {
 ```
 ## `-l` command option
-This is another option I used during the skill demonstration, as I noticed that even after finding the file in a directory it would print the the line that the pattern (string) was on along with the file name, resulting in an extremely long and cluttered output result.
-It would also print a file more than once if the pattern appears more than once, which would be redundant when used for file searching.
+This is another option I that I also found while looking for commands to use, I noticed that this command even after finding the file in a directory would print the the line that the pattern (string) was on along with the file name, which would result in a long and cluttered output result.
+It would also print a file more than once if the pattern appeared more than once.
 The `-l` (standing for `--files-with-matches`) option solved this by printing only the file with the matching pattern, once.

 ### Example 3
 ```